ahesse2567/gasExchangeR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gasExchangeR is to help exercise physiologist more easily analyze gas exchange data and to provide more directly control when doing so.
-The overview of the process of analyzing gas exchange data involves importing the data, identifying and removing outliers, interpolating if desired, and finally averaging the data.
-Afterwards then one can determine ventilatory thresholds, VO2max, and other important values.
+The goal of gasExchangeR is to help exercise physiologists more easily analyze gas exchange data and provide more direct control when doing so.
+Analyzing gas exchange data involves identifying and removing outliers, interpolating if desired, and averaging the data.
+Afterward, one can determine ventilatory thresholds, VO2max, and other important values.

 ## Installation